Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmVirtualHubRouteTable.md

 The above will create a route table composed of multiple routes and attached to a new virtual hub.

+This is an in-memory object that can be used to add a Route table to a new or an existing VirtualHub.

 ## PARAMETERS

 ### -DefaultProfile